jeyabalajis/aws-certified-sa-pro-notes/docs/databases/rds.md

 > Amazon Aurora further extends the benefits of read replicas by employing an SSD-backed virtualized storage layer purpose-built for database workloads.
 Amazon Aurora replicas share the same underlying storage as the source instance, lowering costs and avoiding the need to copy data to the replica nodes.

+### Aurora Global Database

+- Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
+- It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.

-#### Aurora vs. RDS
+### Aurora vs. RDS

 > Amazon RDS MySQL does not have a single reader endpoint for read replicas.
 You must use Amazon Aurora for MySQL to support this.

-> Amazon RDS volumes are built using Amazon EBS volumes, except for Amazon Aurora, which uses an SSD-backed virtualized storage layer purpose-built for database workloads.
+> Amazon RDS volumes are built using Amazon EBS volumes (multiple types), except for Amazon Aurora, which uses an SSD-backed virtualized storage layer purpose-built for database workloads.

 ### Database Migration service
 - Supports On-premises to aws, aws to aws and aws to on-premises